 Weighing 2.02 pounds at most, the Osprey Talon 33 is pretty light.
 Yes, you can find backpacks that weigh less for the same capacity, but then you won’t be getting the storage features or comfortable padding that come with the Talon 33.

 This bag is meant for getting off-trail and so you want a support system and padding.
-This bag does a good job at staying lightweight while remaining comfortable.
+I’ve always foudn that this bag does a good job at staying lightweight while remaining comfortable.

 Remember, you keep your pack light with efficient clothing layers, and a lightweight tent and lightweight sleeping bag.
 Your pack should around 20 pounds (7 kg) or less, though the Talon 33 can handle 30 pounds (13 kg) if needed.